 A mohair suit is an excellent option for those of us who travel frequently.
 It can also work well for professionals who need to make an impression of success and wealth on their clients.
-Criminal defense attorneys and high-end financial advisors tend to fall into this bucket.
+Criminal defence attorneys and high-end financial advisors tend to fall into this bucket.

 A tuxedo is arguably the best place for mohair.
-In a setting where a little twinkle goes a long way, having a soupçon of sheen in your black tie attire will set you apart from the barathea wool-ed pack.
+In a setting where a little twinkle goes a long way, having a soupçon of sheen in your black-tie attire will set you apart from the barathea wool-ed pack.
 In a midnight blue, a mohair tuxedo is an absolute smash.
 That you can dance all night in it and not look terribly wrinkled is an added bonus!

 For more on tuxedos, see our tuxedo guide.